All Episodes

 This is something, by the way, I don't expect anybody to remember, but I've been predicting this all the way back in my Sacramento days, back in the 1980s.

-It's now surfacing in ways and becoming visible.
+But now, and it's been going on for quite a while, but it's now surfacing in ways and becoming visible.

-The uh Latino community, the Hispanic community, is getting closer to making an actual claim that they are the number one minority.
+The Latino community, the Hispanic community, is getting closer to making an actual claim that they are the number one minority.

-And this is because the record number of illegal immigrants pouring into the country.
+And this is because the record number of illegal immigrants pouring into the country and more and more of them coming in do not speak English.

 And as such, there are many strikes against them.

-It's simply unfair that so many newly arrived future Democrat voters don't speak English, and therefore can't fill out the forms to get federal benefits.
+It's simply unfair that so many newly arrived future Democrat voters don't speak English and therefore can't fill out the forms to get federal benefits.

 And so the government must take steps to see to it that they become educated in English.

-And they are taking money that the NAA LCP considers to be its and reallocating it to newly arrived illegal immigrant Hispanics.
+And they are taking money that the NAALCP considers to be its and reallocating it to newly arrived illegal immigrant Hispanics.

 And this is setting up and causing quite a lot of friction.

-As it says here in Prince George's County, Maryland, the NAA LCP chapter there strongly opposes the plan to open two public schools for non-English speaking students that would take effect next year, cover about 800 students having English language difficulties.
+As it says here in Prince George's County, Maryland, the NAA LCP chapter there strongly opposes the plan to open two public schools for non-English-speaking students that would take effect next year, cover about 800 students having English language difficulties.

 And some critics go so far as to compare the plan to segregation.